 President & CEO, MBS Accountancy

-Cassidy is an active member of Intuit’s ProConnect community and of CalCPA, and was appointed to Intuit’s Accountant Council in 2019.
+Cassidy is an active member of Intuit’s ProConnect community and CalCPA, a former member of Intuit’s Accountant Council, and a 2021 honoree of The CPA Practice Advisor's 40 under 40 award.
 Since 2011, Cassidy has led his accounting firm, MBS Accountancy, as it provides financial clarity for clients through insightful accounting and prudent tax planning.